 And please don’t forget to pay attention to examples:

 1) I said that I couldn’t do it any more.

 2) I told him everything I wanted to say for so long.

 3) Do you know about it? – Yes, he told me.

-If there are other 'incurable' errors or slips you make a lot, please write about them in the comments below.
-Share your experience or ask a question.
-For you, to feel more confident.
-For me, to never cry during the classes.
+If there are other typical mistakes you make or hear a lot, please write about them in the comments below.
 Stay in touch!